 Muslim Wellness Foundation

-Muslim Wellness Foundation aims to reduce stigma associated with mental health, addiction and trauma in the American Muslim community through dialogue, education and training.
-Mental health literacy is a central aspect of holistic health in the Muslim community, and MWF employs a spiritually grounded, interdisciplinary approach to wellness, emphasizing the importance of addressing sociocultural stressors—including violence, bigotry, racism—which lead to diminished well-being.
-The philosophy of MWF is that racial oppression and discrimination are forms of violence which inevitably lead to trauma and stress.
+Mental health literacy is a central aspect of holistic health in the Muslim community, and Muslim Wellness Foundation employs a spiritually grounded approach to wellness, emphasizing the importance of addressing sociocultural stressors—including violence, bigotry, and racism—that can lead to diminished well-being.
+The philosophy of Muslim Wellness Foundation is that racial oppression and discrimination are forms of violence that inevitably lead to trauma and stress.
 Therefore, these factors and their impact on the lives of community members must be addressed explicitly.
-MWF’s work includes The Deeply Rooted Project: A Black Muslim Mental Health Initiative and the Black Muslim Psychology Conference, which draws community members, educators, scholars, and mental health practitioners from diverse racial and religious backgrounds.
+In commemoration of Muslim Wellness Foundation’s decade of grounding-breaking work, in 2021 they established the Omar ibn Said Institute for Black Muslim Studies & Research, focused on Black Muslim health, healing, and community building.
+The Institute houses major MWF initiatives including the Black Muslim Psychology Conference (BMPC), Deeply Rooted Emerging Leaders Fellowship (DREL), and National Black Muslim COVID Coalition.

 Year founded: 2011